berenslab/sBNN/README.md

 Cross validation has been performed for both frameworks sparse reduced-rank regression and the sparse bottleneck neural network applied to Scala et al. 2020 and Gouwens et al. 2020 data in `M1_cv.ipynb` and `V1_cv.ipynb` respectively.
 Results are pickled in `KerasSavedModels` so it's possible to produce figures also without running the cross validation.

 ## Figures
-With optimal parameters deduced from the cross validation, one can run models for the full datasets in `sBNN_Visualization_Gouwens.ipynb` and `sBNN_Visualization_Scala.ipynb`.
+With optimal parameters deduced from the cross validation, one can run models for the full datasets in `V1_full_dataset.ipynb` and `M1_full_dataset.ipynb`.
 Trained neural network weights will be saved in `KerasSavedModels` and can then be used to produce final figures in `combined_figure.ipynb`.

+## CITE-seq
+We also show sBNN's efficacy beyond Patch-seq on another dataset from Stoeckius et al., 2017 in [Nature Methods](https://www.nature.com/articles/nmeth.4380).
+Analogously, cross-validation results can be found in `CITE-seq_cv.ipynb` and latent visualizations in `CITE-seq_full_dataset.ipynb`.
 <br><br>
 Work conducted under supervision of Dmitry Kobak and Philipp Berens.
 <br><br>